Designing Report Layouts from the Microsoft Dynamics NAV Development Environment

 Report Layout Types

 There are two types of report layouts: Word and Client Report Language Definition (RDLC).
 Word report layouts are based on a Word document (.docx file type) and are created and modified by using Word 2013.
-RDLC report layouts are .rdlc or .rdl file types that are created and modified by using Visual Studio 2013 or Report Builder for SQL Server.
+RDLC report layouts are .rdlc or .rdl file types that are created and modified by using Visual Studio 2013 or SQL Server Report Builder 3.0.

 Built-in and Custom Report Layouts

-Dynamics NAV users can specify whether to use the built-in RDLC or Word report layout on a report from the Microsoft Dynamics NAV Windows client and Microsoft Dynamics NAV Web client.
+Microsoft Dynamics NAV users can specify whether to use the built-in RDLC or Word report layout on a report from the Microsoft Dynamics NAV Windows client and Microsoft Dynamics NAV Web client.
 From the client, users can also create custom report layouts that are based on the built-in report layouts.
 This enables users to have several different layouts for the same report which they can switch among.
-Custom report layouts are managed from page 9650 Report Layouts in the Dynamics NAV client.
+Custom report layouts are managed from page 9650 Report Layouts in the Microsoft Dynamics NAV client.
 Unlike built-in report layouts, which are part of the report object, custom report layouts are stored in table 9650 Report Layouts of the database.
-For more information about setting up report layouts from the Dynamics NAV clients, see Managing Report Layouts in the Clients.
+For more information about setting up report layouts from the Microsoft Dynamics NAV clients, see Managing Layouts on Reports From the Microsoft Dynamics NAV Clients in the Application Help for Microsoft Dynamics NAV 2016.

 Report Layouts in a Multitenant Deployment